 Professor Anne Murray is the US ASPREE PI.
 She earned her M.D. from University of Minnesota, and completed her internal medicine residency at Mayo Clinic, Rochester and Geriatrics fellowship and M.Sc. in Epidemiology at Harvard.
 She is a geriatrician/ internist and epidemiologist at Hennepin County Medical Center, and Professor of Medicine (Adjunct Neurology) at the University of Minnesota.

-Prof. Murray is Medical Director of the Berman Center and conducts research in the epidemiology of cognitive impairment (dementia).
+Prof. Murray is Medical Director of the Berman Center for Outcomes and Clinical Research – Hennepin Healthcare Research Institute and conducts research in the epidemiology of cognitive impairment (dementia).
 She is also the PI for the BRain IN Kidney Disease (BRINK) Study and previous Midwest PI for the ACCORD Memory in Diabetes study.

-She oversees the central co-ordination of the ASPREE study in USA and works with 34 US collaborative centres to ensure progress of the trial.
+She oversaw the central co-ordination of the ASPREE study in USA and worked with 34 US collaborative centres to ensure progress of the trial.

 Lead investigator in Australia:

-John oversees the central co-ordination of all Australian ASPREE sites and sub-studies to ensure progress of the trial.
+John oversaw the central co-ordination of all Australian ASPREE sites and sub-studies to ensure progress of the trial.

 - Professor Anne Murray (Principal Investigator and Chair)– Medical Director of the Berman Center for Outcomes and Clinical Research and Principal Investigator of ASPREE in the US.